skai111/db48x/doc/calc-help/equations.md

 * `γG1, γG2`: Lorentz factor associated to gravitational dilation at heights h1 and h2
 * `ω`: Angular velocity of a rotating planet during a day (dim.: angle/time, in SI: r/s)
 * `φ`: Latitude (dim.: angle)
+* `θ` : Aberration of light, emission angle in the frame at rest
+* `θp` : Aberration of light, emission angle in the moving frame
 * `ΔτWE`: Time difference between westward and eastward flights
 * `ΔτE`: Flight time in the eastward direction
 * `ΔτW`: Flight time in the westward direction